Martin Chaloupka's astronomical clock

-The Kryštofovo Údolí astronomical clock is an astronomical clock in Kryštofovo Údolí, Czech Republic.
-It is built in a former electrical substation.
+Martin Chaloupka's astronomical clock is an astronomical clock in Liberec District, Czech Republic.
+It was built in 2006–2011 in Kryštofovo Údolí, and was moved to Žibřidice (in the obec of Křižany) in 2023.

+The clock's construction was directed by Martin Chaloupka.

+History

+The clock was originally installed in a former electrical substation in Kryštofovo Údolí.
 The project started in 2006, it was inaugurated on 20 September 2008, and completed in 2011.

-The clock's construction was directed by Martin Chaloupka.
+In 2023, the owner of the clock (Martin Chaloupka's daughter Alice Chmelíková) decided to move the clock to the former fire station in Žibřidice.

+Technical details

 The clock has three dials, showing the time, the zodiac, and the lunar phase.
 It is driven by an electric motor.

 As the clock chimes the hour, the twelve apostles file past two doors at the top of the clock, as on the Prague astronomical clock.